 G Sync – everyone’s talking about it, everyone wants it, but does everyone know what it actually is?
-Nvidia’s not-so-secret weapon in the gaming arms race is cheaper to get your hands on now than it was a couple of years ago, so it’s a good time to do a little reflecting and ask whether it’s finally worth investing in.
+Nvidia’s not-so-secret weapon in the gaming arms race is cheaper to get your hands on now than it was a couple of years ago, so it’s a good time to do a little reflecting and ask whether it’s worth investing in the cutting-edge tech.

 Here’s everything you need to know.